 Dragunov Sniper Rifle: this Russian-built, semi-automatic rifle is built primarily with assassinations in mind, though it can be used in a firefight in a pinch.
 The gun itself fires shells capable of inflicting Good (10) Shooting damage per shot, though it can inflict Excellent (20) Shooting damage in a semi-automatic burst.
 It is also equipped with a scope, offering a +1 CS to ambush attempts.

-Helmet: all Cobra Viper pilots wear a helmet, in order to increase relative safety on the field and to protect from the ever-deadly head shot.
+Helmet: all Cobra Viper pilots wear a helmet, to increase relative safety on the field and to protect from the ever-deadly head shot.
 Made of Excellent (20) material strength metals, this helmet offers its wearer Typical (6) protection from any non-frontal head attacks.
 This may not be enough to deflect all damage in a given instance, but it nonetheless helps to save lives.

-Knife: though they'd rather not do so, all Cobra Viper pilots are equipped to fight hand to hand in the event that they completely run out of ammunition (and they usually carry several spare magazines to prevent this).
+Knife: though they'd rather not do so, all Cobra Viper pilots are equipped to fight hand-to-hand in the event that they completely run out of ammunition (and they usually carry several spare magazines to prevent this).
 These blades are of Remarkable (30) material strength, and in a Cobra Viper pilot's hands, they can be used to inflict Typical (6) Edged Attack damage per deadly strike.

 Pistol: in the event that one's Dragunov is disabled, a Cobra Viper pilot always has a spare firearm handy, stored in a convenient shoulder holster for quick access.
 These guns can be used to fire a single shot which inflicts Typical (6) Shooting damage, or a short burst which drains the entire magazine, but inflicts Good (10) Shooting damage.
 The magazine can presumably hold 8 rounds before it needs to be reloaded.